-When you create a project in Visual Studio, or upgrade an existing project, an attribute named ToolsVersion is automatically included in the project file and its value corresponds to the version of the .NET Framework that is included in the Visual Studio edition.
-For more information, see Targeting a Specific .NET Framework Version or Profile.
+When you create a project in Visual Studio, or upgrade an existing project, an attribute named ToolsVersion is automatically included in the project file and its value corresponds to the version of MSBuild that is included in the Visual Studio edition.
+For more information, see Targeting a Specific .NET Framework Version.

 When a ToolsVersion value is defined in a project file, MSBuild uses that value to determine the values of the Toolset properties that are available to the project.
 One Toolset property is $(MSBuildToolsPath), which specifies the path of the .NET Framework tools.
 Only that Toolset property (or $(MSBuildBinPath)), is required.